 Companies that build their business solely around their IT product (like SaaS) usually create a team of developers in-house or remote specialists that work full-time from home.
 The owners of such businesses usually have a technical background and can do part of the technical jobs by themselves.
 Having an on-shore office of IT guys is an expensive way as you need to hire, onboard, and take care of your employees by yourself.

 To cut costs, many companies prefer to search for offshore employees, choosing either independent freelancers or web development agencies.

 The advantages of such an approach are:

-Let’s review the pros and cons of hiring a web development agency vs freelancer:
+Let’s review the pros and cons of hiring a web development agency vs a freelancer:

 Web development agency

 The question ‘How much does it cost to hire an app developer?’ is not limited to the number but also the way of payment.
 You can pay your web developer on an hourly basis or have a fixed price for the entire project.
 What payment type suits you best depends on the project.